Active COVID-19 caseload on northern Sask. reserves more than doubles in 7 days | CBC News

 That's up 112 per cent from one week before on Nov.
 11, when the authority reported 106 known active cases.

-Chief Peter Beatty of the Peter Ballantyne Cree Nation — one of the four regional Indigenous groups served by NITHA — said living conditions in the north make the containment of the virus a "high risk" effort.
+Chief Peter Beatty of Peter Ballantyne Cree Nation — one of the four regional Indigenous groups served by the NITHA — said living conditions in the North make containing the virus a "high-risk" effort.

-Beatty was isolating alone at a cabin near Deschambault Lake after being told Tuesday he was a close contact of someone who tested positive for the virus.
-Though Beatty himself tested negative — and learned of his results quickly, in about an hour, thanks to a rapid COVID-19 test kit — he was told to self-isolate for 14 days anyway, he said.
+He was isolating alone at a cabin near Deschambault Lake after being told on Tuesday he was a close contact of someone who tested positive for the virus.
+Although Beatty himself tested negative — and learned of his results in about an hour, thanks to a rapid COVID-19 test kit — he was told to self-isolate for 14 days anyway, he said.

-Beatty said the virus is also spreading because members are travelling to southern hot spots such as Prince Albert and Saskatoon.
+Beatty said the virus is also spreading because members are travelling to southern hot spots in the province, such as Prince Albert and Saskatoon.

 The eight communities represented by Peter Ballantyne Cree Nation — Amisk Lake, Deschambault Lake, Kinoosao, Pelican Narrows, Prince Albert, Sandy Bay, Southend and Sturgeon Landing — are under lockdown.
-Beatty said only residents are being allowed inside and those residents can only leave the community on designated days.
+Beatty said only residents are being allowed inside, and they can only leave the community on designated days.

 Masks are mandatory in public places, as has been the case "for quite some time" before the Saskatchewan government made it law throughout the province this week, Beatty said.

-The map has five zones that focus on First Nation on-reserve communities within the NITHA partnership.
+The map has five zones that focus on First Nations on-reserve communities within the authority's partnership.

 Some NITHA communities are not included in the provincial government's index of communities, though there is overlap between the two groups' daily reports.